Mean and variance of balanced P\'olya urns: urns

-The replacements $\xi_{ij}$ are thus random real numbers.
-We allow them to be negative, meaning that balls may be subtracted from the urn.
-However, we always assume that $X_0$ and the random vectors $\xi_i$ are such that the condition \eqref{ten} \as{} holds for every $n\ge0$ (and thus the process does not stop due to lack of balls).
+so that \eqref{urn} really gives meaningful probabilities (and the process does not stop due to lack of balls to be removed).
 An urn with such initial conditions and replacement rules is called \emph{tenable}.

 \begin{remark} A sufficient condition for tenability, which often is assumed in other papers (sometimes with simple modifications), is that all $\xi_{ij}$ and $X_{0i}$ are integers with $\xi_{ij}\ge0$ for $j\neq i$ and $\xi_{ii}\ge -1$ (this means that we may remove the drawn ball but no other ball), and furthermore, for example, $\sum_ja_j\xi_{ij}\ge0$ \as{} (meaning that the total activity never decreases); then the urn is tenable for any $X_0$ with non-zero activity.
-We shall \emph{not} assume this in the present paper. \end{remark}
+This is satisfied in most applications we know of, but not all; see \refR{Rgaps-types} for a different example.
+We shall \emph{not} assume this condition in the present paper, unless explicitly said so. \end{remark}

 \begin{remark} In all applications that we know of, each $\xi_i$ is a discrete random vector, \ie{} it takes only a countable (usually a finite) number of different values.
 This is not necessary, however; the results below hold also if, e.g., some $\xi_{ij}$ is continuous. \end{remark}